 - an elector appears on the register of electors (or notice) as having already voted - a proxy's entry on the list of proxies has already been marked and/or the entry of the elector who appointed them as a proxy has been marked - an elector (or proxy) who appears on the list of postal voters claims not to have applied for a postal vote.
-They are entitled to request a replacement postal ballot pack from the Returning Officer up until 5pm, but can be issued with tendered ballot papers at any time if they so wish - it is after 5pm and an elector (or proxy) who appears on the list of postal voters claims to have lost, spoilt or not received their postal vote
+They are entitled to request a replacement postal ballot pack from the Constituency Returning Officer up until 10pm, but can be issued with tendered ballot papers at any time if they so wish. - an elector (or proxy) who appears on the list of postal voters claims to have spoilt their postal vote - an elector (or proxy) who appears on the list of postal voters claims to have lost or not received their postal vote.
+They are entitled to request a replacement postal ballot pack from the Constituency Returning Officer up until 10pm, but can be issued with tendered ballot papers at any time if they so wish.

-If tendered ballot papers are issued in error, the Presiding Officer must make a note of the serial numbers of the tendered ballots that have been issued by mistake and inform the Returning Officer as soon as possible.
+If tendered ballot papers are issued in error, the Presiding Officer must make a note of the serial numbers of the tendered ballots that have been issued by mistake and inform the Constituency Returning Officer as soon as possible.